faker-ruby/faker/README.md

 Faker::Lorem.characters(10) #=> "ang9cbhoa8"

 # Optional arguments: word_count=4, supplemental=false, random_words_to_add=6
+# The 'random_words_to_add' argument increases the sentence's word count by a random value within (0..random_words_to_add).
+# To specify an exact word count for a sentence, set word_count to the number you want and random_words_to_add equal to 0.
+# By default, sentences will have a random number of words within the range (4..10).
 Faker::Lorem.sentence #=> "Dolore illum animi et neque accusantium."
 Faker::Lorem.sentence(3) #=> "Commodi qui minus deserunt sed vero quia."
 Faker::Lorem.sentence(3, true) #=> "Inflammatio denego necessitatibus caelestis autus illum."